Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HID.md

 # HID Support

-A Human Interface Device (HID) is a [specification](https://www.usb.org/hid) to describe peripheral user input devices connected to computers via USB or Bluetooth.
-HIDs are commonly used to implement devices such as gamepads, joysticks, or racing wheels.
+Human Interface Device (HID) is a [specification](https://www.usb.org/hid) to describe peripheral user input devices connected to computers via USB or Bluetooth.
+HID is commonly used to implement devices such as gamepads, joysticks, or racing wheels.

-The Input System directly supports HIDs (connected via both USB and Bluetooth) on Windows, MacOS, and the Universal Windows Platform (UWP).
-The system might support HIDs on other platforms, but not deliver input through HID-specific APIs.
+The Input System directly supports HID (connected via both USB and Bluetooth) on Windows, MacOS, and the Universal Windows Platform (UWP).
+The system might support HID on other platforms, but not deliver input through HID-specific APIs.
 For example, on Linux, the system supports gamepad and joystick HIDs through SDL, but doesn't support other HIDs.

 Every HID comes with a device descriptor.
 To browse through the descriptor of an HID from the Input Debugger, click the __HID Descriptor__ button in the device debugger window.
 To specify the type of the device, the HID descriptor reports entry numbers in the [HID usage tables](https://www.usb.org/document-library/hid-usage-tables-112), and a list of all controls on the device, along with their data ranges and usages.